 The young woman’s words were soft and apologetic, but they lodged in my chest and turned my stomach, voicing the old fear, the one that always prickled beneath my skin.
 The fear that I hid while I wore the mask of confidence and accomplishment but that I lamented night after night on a salty, mascaraed pillow flattened by the pounding of clenched fists.
-The words blurred the festivities of the Lunar New Year Celebration planned by the Chinese students at the university, of the red and gold and songs and dumplings that they had lovingly prepared.
+Will I always be single?
+Will I ever get married?
+The words blurred the festivities of the Lunar New Year celebration planned by my Chinese university students, of the red and gold and songs and dumplings they had lovingly prepared.
 It was no longer a celebration but a nightmare carnival, one where my reflection in the fun house mirror was actually real.
 I had walked around in blissful ignorance for years, and now I saw myself for the distorted mess I truly was.

 “Are you going to try it?” an older coworker, the one who always made me feel safe with his fatherly smile, asked.
 “She told me I was going to have an interesting weekend.”